-Federal financial aid students who receive federal financial aid and do not complete at least 60 percent of the enrollment period for which they are charged are subject to return of Title IV funds calculation.
+Federal financial aid students who receive federal financial aid and do not complete at least 60 percent of the enrollment period for which they are charged are subject to return of Title IV funds calculation (meaning return of funds by the student to BCM).
 This calculation allows for the refund of charges equal to the percentage of time remaining in the enrollment period.